Charles ‘Buddy’ Rogers … Carlee Thorpe

 Released September 27, 1929.

-Kay was originally announced to play a society vamp in The Genius, which seems to have mirrored the plot of her later film, A Notorious Affair (1930), with Basil Rathbone.
+Originally Kay was announced to play a society vamp in The Genius, which seems to have mirrored the plot of her later film, A Notorious Affair (1930), with Basil Rathbone.
 Another project was Youth Has its Fling.
 Neither project materialized.

 Paramount ads hyped Illusion as a lavish musical spectacle.
 Reviewers felt the film was less than stellar.
 Notable New York Times critic Mordaunt Hall described the film as “a dull offering…sadly lacking in imaginative direction.”
 Photoplay offered to mail the reader who could figure out Kay’s purpose in the film a prize.